 The first two miles of the hike is on the West Rim Trail.
 It is a steady, uphill climb on a wide, paved trail.
 After a steady, monotonous uphill slog, the trail enters Refrigerator Canyon, a cool, shady canyon.
 This is a good place to catch your breath and cool off, if you need to.
 This is the only shady part of the hike.

 View looking back along the West Rim Trail | How to Hike Angels Landing

 Next up are Walter’s Wiggles, 21 switchbacks that get your thighs burning and your heart pumping.
 You know you are getting close to the top when you start climbing Walter’s Wiggles.

-At the top of Walter’s Wiggles is Scouts Lookout.
+At the top of Walter’s Wiggles is Scout Lookout.
 From here, we had our first view of the trail along the ridge.

-From Scouts Lookout, it’s just 500 feet of climbing to go.
+From Scout Lookout, it’s just 500 feet of climbing to go.
 Now the real fun begins.

 The Final Climb to Angels Landing